 We encourage sailors of all skill levels to participate in racing events to learn and have fun.
 Many SCOW members learn to race with us, which opens up all kinds of racing opportunities for them in our region or around the country.
 Safety, fun competition, and good sportsmanship are the hallmarks of the SCOW racing program.

-No racing experience is needed to crew on a boat during our Wednesday night informal races or to assist on the Race Committee for our Series races and regattas.
-Many of our members actually learn to sail by crewing on Wednesday nights.
+No racing experience is needed to crew on a boat during our Wednesday night informal races or to assist on the race committee for our races and regattas.
+Many of our members actually learn to race by crewing on Wednesday nights.
 Please contact the Racing Director regarding opportunities to race or to serve the club by supporting the racing program.

 As an all-volunteer sailing club, everything we do relies on club volunteers, including conducting our racing seminars as well as running our own races and clinics.